gregversteeg/bio_corex/readme.md

 layer1 = ce.Corex(n_hidden=2, marginal_description='discrete', smooth_marginals=False)
 # Define the number of hidden factors to use.
-# marginal_description can be 'discrete' or 'continuous' depending on your data
+# marginal_description can be 'discrete' or 'gaussian' if your data is continuous
 # smooth_marginals = True turns on Bayesian smoothing
 layer1.fit(X)  # Fit on data.